-- Screwing to studs or battens
+- Screwing/nailing to studs or battens fixed to the wall

 plasterboard (thermal insulation board) to walls

 - Fixing with plasterboard adhesive, known as Dot and Dab or Direct Bond